 For the guys, reggaeton music is easy to dance to — ask the woman to dance (Bailamos?).

-For foreign women, even if you're used to inviting guys to dance in your home country, it's not normal in Colombia, and the Colombian guys *might* feel uncomfortable if you approach or ask them.
+For foreign women, even if you're used to inviting guys to dance in your home country, it's not normal in Colombia, and the Colombian guys *might* feel uncomfortable if you ask them.

 Overall, Colombian women have a positive reputation as being very friendly and approachable.